 The main purpose of calculating a carbon footprint for your small business should always be to better understand how you can reduce carbon emissions.
 However, you will not be able to eliminate all of your carbon emissions.
 Carbon offsetting provides a way of compensating for the emissions that you can’t eliminate by investing in projects that result in a reduction of carbon emissions.
 Such projects might include tree planting or new renewable energy.

 Not all carbon offsets are the same.
 Standards have been developed as a way of independently verifying the carbon emissions reductions promised by the offsets.
 Two of the biggest verification schemes are the Gold Standard and the Verified Carbon Standard.
-We often refer clients to Climate Care for the purchasing of carbon offsets as all of their projects are externally verified.
+We often refer clients to Climate Impact Partners for the purchasing of carbon offsets as all of their projects are externally verified.

 What does carbon neutral mean?